Ali Mohammed Ghedi: Early life

-Ali Mohamed Gedi was born in Mogadishu, Somalia in 1952.
+Ali Mohamed Gedi was born in Mogadishu, Somalia, in 1952.
 He is from the Abgaal sub-clan of the Hawiye.
 Gedi was raised by his paternal grandmother and later by his stepmother.
 Gedi's father was an officer in the military and in 1978 joined the National Security Service (NSS) under the reign of Siad Barre at the rank of Colonel.
 Gedi was recruited by the NSS during high school and college, tasked with surveilling and reporting on fellow students.

 He went on to the University of Pisa, graduating in 1978 and was subsequently employed by the Somali National University as an assistant lecturer.
 From 1980 to 1983, he studied at the University of Pisa for postgraduate studies and obtained a Doctorate Degree in Veterinary Pathology and Surgery.
 He then returned to teaching in 1983 as a lecturer and headed the department until 1990.

 Political career

 During the outbreak of the Somali Civil War, Gedi worked for warlord Ali Mahdi of the United Somali Congress.
-He was Mahdi's Assistant Defense Secretary during the fierce fighting in Mogadishu of the early 1990s.
-In general, Gedi was relatively unknown in political circles until his appointment as prime minister to the TFG during 2004.
-According to Sophia Tesfamariam, Gedi had been hired as a spy for the Ethiopian government during the 1990s and was given a monthly salary.
-He had become familiar with officials of the Tigray Peoples Liberation Front (TPLF) when his father had served as an NSS liaison to them.
+He was Mahdi's assistant defense secretary during the fierce fighting in Mogadishu of the early 1990s.
+In general, Gedi was relatively unknown in political circles until his appointment as prime minister to the TFG during 2004..